Are you applying for Universal Credit (UC)?

-You can claim a council tax reduction if you pay council tax but you're on a low income, or no income at all , and have savings below £16,000.** You can apply whether you rent or own your home, but you must actually live there, and it must be your only or main place of residence.
+You can claim council tax support as long as you are registered and liable to pay council tax.
+You can apply if you pay council tax but you're on a low income, or no income at all , and have savings below £16,000.** You can apply whether you rent or own your home, but you must actually live there, and it must be your only or main place of residence.

-Council tax account number (if known)
+- Council tax account number (if known)

-National insurance number for both you and a partner living at the address
+- National insurance number for both you and a partner living at the address

-Monthly earnings for both you and your partner
+- Monthly earnings for both you and your partner

 Capital, savings and investments for both you and your partner

-If you are of working age with capital/ savings more than £6,000 and less than £16,000: last two months bank statements from all accounts held; savings books must be made up to date.
+- If you are of working age with capital/ savings more than £6,000 and less than £16,000: last two months bank statements from all accounts held; savings books must be made up to date.

-If you are of pension age with capital/ savings more than £10,000 and less than £16,000: last two months bank statements from all accounts held; savings books must be made up to date.
+- If you are of pension age with capital/ savings more than £10,000 and less than £16,000: last two months bank statements from all accounts held; savings books must be made up to date.

-If you are of pension age and you are in receipt of Pension Guarantee Credits we accept claims with capital over £16,000 and no evidence is required.
+- If you are of pension age and you are in receipt of Pension Guarantee Credits we accept claims with capital over £16,000 and no evidence is required.